-As a Chinese native, she worked at Mundipharma’s Beijing office as government affairs and public relations manager from 2011 to 2014, working closely with the Chinese Ministry of Health (MOH), the National Development and Reform Commission (NDRC) as well as the China Food and Drug Administration (CFDA).
+As a Chinese native, Ms. Gao worked at Mundipharma’s Beijing office as a Government Affairs & Public Relations manager from 2011 to 2014, working closely with the then Chinese Ministry of Health (MOH), the National Development and Reform Commission (NDRC) and the China Food and Drug Administration (CFDA).
 Ms. Gao is also an experienced art law/art provenance researcher, specializing in the application of data and technological tools to prevent the illicit import, export and transfer of ownership of cultural property.

 Ms. Gao holds a U.S. bachelor’s degree in communications and an MA in art business.
 She speaks Mandarin, Japanese and Arabic.

 Ms. Gao is currently a consultant to the United Nations Economic and Social Council (ECOSOC).
 She has served on the George H. W. Bush Foundation for U.S.-China Relations Board of Advisors since 2020.
 She was also a Center for Strategic & International Studies (CSIS) Abshire-Inamori Leadership Academy (AILA) international fellow in 2020, the Gold Winner of the President’s Volunteer Service Award issued by the White House in 2015 and the Grand Winner of the Martin Luther King Award issued by the U.S. Embassy in Japan in 2008.